Jake Paul vs. Mike Tyson: Paul–Tyson age difference

 Many criticized Paul for fighting Tyson due to the significant age difference.
 The 31-year age difference between Tyson and Paul is the largest age difference in professional boxing history.
-Former UFC Middleweight Champion Sean Strickland criticized Paul on X, stating, "this should be illegal" and called Paul a clown, with current Middleweight Champion Dricus du Plessis agreeing.
+Current UFC Middleweight Champion Sean Strickland criticized Paul on X, stating, "this should be illegal" and called Paul a clown, with former Middleweight Champion Dricus du Plessis agreeing.
 Fellow YouTuber-turned-boxer KSI described the bout on Instagram as "elderly abuse".
 In response, Tyson had cited his years of training, calling himself a “different species of human being”.
 In a press conference with Kamaru Usman and Henry Cejudo, Tyson distinguished biological age from chronological age, stating “Our man's biggest downfall is to believe we have limitations and that's what we do, we believe we're a certain amount of age”.
 In a press conference, Paul stated “A lot of people are doubting me.
 I go onto the Instagram comments and I see them all saying, ‘If Jake wins this fight, it’s rigged’ because of how incredible he looks.
 Age doesn’t matter.
 Age is just a number.
 He’s a killer, he’s a warrior, he’s been doing this his whole, entire life, so it’s second nature to him.
 I’ve been doing this for four years, and I’ve been doing it at a super high level.”

 In Nevada, where many contests are organised, special rules are in effect for boxers whose age will be 37 as of December 31 of that calendar year, have not participated in a combat contest in more than 36 months, or participated in 425 rounds of unarmed combat or exhibitions.